JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 For each verb for a path there needs to be a corresponding `operationId`.
 The value for the _operationId_ maps to a method within the controller class defined in the step above.

 It is the controller methods that call the responder outcomes.

+I would _suggest_ just creating the controller methods as stubs for the time being.
+Maybe include a debug statement, and return a successful response, or a 501 - Not implemented response (this would need to be included in your swagger configuration).
+Go back later and actually write the functional aspects of the methods.

 #### Example